-Chris Reeves is a science and environmental journalist based in New England.
+Chris Reeves is a science and environmental writer based in New England.
 His writing explores our interdependent relationship with nature and the people who study it.

 Chris draws upon experience in marine ecology and environmental education to deliver unique perspectives on the ways that we are connected with our world, especially with the ocean.
 Chris earned a B.S. in Ecology and Evolutionary Biology from the University of California, Santa Cruz, and an M.A. in Science Writing from Johns Hopkins University.
 He spends as much time as possible in, on, and around the ocean, sailing, swimming, diving, teaching, and just plain messing about in boats.

 In his free time, Chris gives public talks and workshops about plastic pollution, marine science, and science communication.
 He is an Odd Salon Fellow and serves as the Media/Outreach Chair for the New England-based Northwest Atlantic Seal Research Consortium.

 When he’s not writing or talking to strangers about science, Chris works as a professional sailor, primarily along the U.S. east coast.
 He writes to support his sailing habit, and vice versa, depending on the time of year.

 Photo: Chris Reeves - Koh Samui, Thailand

 Speaking at Odd Salon: Evolve, May 13, 2014

 Odd Salon - Expert talks on odd topics; odd talks on everything else

 So, You Live With a Dolphin?, How weird can it really get when a woman tries to teach her dolphin roommate to speak English?